Skip to content

-So, Christmas is right around the corner, and maybe you didn’t have the time or the means to plan a super indulgent Christmas trip for your family.
-That’s okay because we’ve got your back!
-If you’re lucky to live in Europe, you can go on a fantastic Christmas city break with your family.
+Christmas is right around the corner, and perhaps you haven’t had the time or means to plan an elaborate holiday getaway.
+Not to worry—we’ve got you covered!
+If you’re fortunate enough to live in Europe, a fantastic Christmas city break with your family is well within reach.

-Enjoy the holiday spirit, visit a new city, and spend the best Christmas without breaking the bank.
-If that is your vibe, we have ten cities perfect for your Christmas city break!
-So pack your suitcase and choose your next family vacation.
+Embrace the holiday spirit, explore a new city, and enjoy an unforgettable Christmas without stretching your budget.
+If that appeals to you, we’ve selected ten cities perfect for your Christmas city break!
+So pack your suitcase and choose your next family adventure.

 Rovaniemi, Finland

-Christmas mean Santa, especially for children!
-So, if you’re looking for a Christmas city break that your children will never forget, there is no better place than Rovaniemi, the home of Santa Claus!
+Christmas means Santa, especially for children!
+If you’re looking for a Christmas city break your children will never forget, there’s no better place than Rovaniemi, the official hometown of Santa Claus!

 Embrace the spirit of Christmas at the Arctic Circle itself!
 In Rovaniemi, Finland, families can meet Santa himself at his official residence, embark on magical reindeer sleigh rides through snow-covered forests, and even witness the mesmerising Aurora Borealis dancing across the night sky.